Discover Ancient Smells that Repel Cockroaches

 This site is supported by affiliate advertising.
 Which means we may earn some money if you click the product links.
 Thanks for your support!

 Once cockroaches establish a colony it can be very hard to remove them.
-They are among the hardest of insects, able to survive in both the arctic and tropics.
-This means its good to prevent them from even wanting to enter your home.
+They are one of the most hardy insects, able to survive in both the arctic and tropics.
+This means you need to prevent them from even wanting to enter your home.
 One way to do this is by knowing what the ancient Egyptians used to repel cockroaches.
 The internet abounds with recipes of cockroach repellents.
 However few of these are scientifically backed.
 Lets take a minute to look at a few scientifically proven answers to, what smells repel cockroaches.

 Peppermint is a herb that can be found throughout Europe and North America.
 Use of peppermint can be traced back to ancient Egypt.
 In modern times peppermint oil is used for digestive issues, head aches, the common cold, as a fragrance, and as an insect repellent.